USS Arizona: 1930s

 On 2 January 1937, Rear Admiral John Greenslade assumed command of Battleship Division Two from Bloch and transferred his flag to the battleship Maryland on 13 April.
 Rear Admiral Manley H. Simons, commander of Battleship Division One, transferred his flag to Arizona on 7 August.
-He was relieved by Rear Admiral Adoplhus E. Watson on 8 November.
+He was relieved by Rear Admiral Adolphus E. Watson on 8 November.
 Captain Alfred Winsor Brown relieved Baum on 11 December.
 The ship participated in Fleet Problem XIX off Hawaii in April–May 1938.
 Captain Brown died in his sleep on 7 September and Captain Isaac C. Kidd assumed command of the ship on 17 September 1938.
 That same day, Rear Admiral Chester Nimitz assumed command of Battleship Division One.
 Nimitz was relieved on 27 May 1939 by Rear Admiral Russell Willson.
 Captain Harold C. Train assumed command of the ship on 5 February 1940.

 Arizona's last fleet problem was off Hawaii in April–May 1940.
 At its conclusion, the United States Pacific Fleet was retained in Hawaiian waters, based at Pearl Harbor, to deter the Japanese.
 She was overhauled at the Puget Sound Navy Yard, Bremerton, Washington, from October 1940 to January 1941.
 During this refit, the foundation for a search radar was added atop her foremast, her anti-aircraft directors were upgraded and a platform for four water-cooled .50 in caliber M2 Browning machine guns was installed at the very top of the mainmast.
 Her last flag change-of-command occurred on 23 January 1941, when Willson was relieved by Isaac Kidd, by that time a rear admiral.

 Captain Franklin Van Valkenburgh relieved Train on 5 February 1941.
 On 22 October 1941, during an exercise taking place in heavy fog, the ship was hit in the bow by the Oklahoma.
 Arizona had been scheduled to depart for Bremerton Navy Yard in November to undergo an overhaul.
-The accident instead required her to be dry-docked at Pearl Harbour for repairs to the collision damage.
+The accident instead required her to be dry-docked at Pearl Harbor for repairs to the collision damage.
 As a result, she remained in Hawaii.
 The ship's last sortie was a night-firing exercise on the night of 4 December as part of Battleship Division One, alongside Nevada and Oklahoma.
 All three ships moored at quays along Ford Island on the following day.
 On 6 December, the repair ship Vestal came alongside to assist the ship's crew with minor repairs.